 Definition of Adverb

-Adverb is one of the eight parts of speech which gives more information about a verb, an adjective, a clause, another adverb that is, adverbs are describing words.
+Adverb is one of the eight parts of speech.
+It gives more information about a verb, an adjective, a clause and another adverb.
+It means: adverbs are describing words.

 ♦ Examples of adverb which describe verbs in sentences

 Some adverbs give more information about the verbs used in the sentences.
 These modifiers tell about how, where, and when the things happened.
 We use these adverbs always in daily life.
 These common adverbs which qualify verbs in the sentence are- how, where, and when.

 - when- immediately, soon later, after, now, often.